TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 - In the DMA channel config module, allocate required number of packets for Tx Channels and Rx flows.
 - Set both the Rx flows as default flows.
 - Set only one Rx flow with 'Number of MAC Address' field as 1.
 Set remaining flows to 0.
-- Only the Rx flow with 'Number of MAC Address' and corresponding Rx channel will be allocated MAC address.
-Set accordingly.
+- Only the Rx flow with 'Number of MAC Address' and corresponding Rx channel will be allocated a MAC address, so set accordingly.
 - Set the field 'Rx Ch Id' as 0 for half of the Rx flows, and 1 for the remaining half.
 - The final configuration should look similar to the following.
   \imageStyle{icssg_switch_rxdmacfg_1.png, width:35%}